 Thank you to the many people who helped to make the event a success including the Awards Banquet Planning Committee, Elsie Kawahara for serving as IT technician, the CTAHR student ambassadors, CTAHR’s Office of Communication Services and Office of Academic & Student Affairs, and to the many donors who provided the floral arrangements and gift bags.

 CTAHR’s New Student Orientation provides a great introduction for incoming freshman and transfer students to our college.
-CTAHR’s increasing undergraduate student enrollment in the past few years has been reflecting in the growing attendance of incoming students to the orientation, with over 50 incoming students representing all nine undergraduate programs in CTAHR participating in this year’s program.
+About 40 new students attended this year’s program.

 This orientation would not have been possible with the assistance of many individuals.
-A big thank you to Dean Gallo, the student committee members, faculty advisors, and student club and organization representatives!
+A big thank you to the student committee members, faculty advisors, and student club and organization representatives!

-Competing in this year’s contests were A’rel Boies (Family & Consumer Sciences), Dr. Maria Stewart (Human Nutrition, Food, & Animal Sciences), Dr. Eunsung Kan (Molecular Biosciences & Bioengineering), Molly Miller (Natural Resources & Environmental Management), Ikaia Leleiwi (Plant & Environmental Protection Sciences), Gabriel Sachter-Smith (Tropical Plant & Soil Sciences) and Kai Kunipo (Administration).
-Congratulations to Molly Miller for winning the costume contest as well as Ikaia Leleiwi for winning the no-hands scavenger hunt ice cream eating competition.
+Competing in this year’s contests were Ashley Perreira (Family & Consumer Sciences), Dr. Jinan Banna (Human Nutrition, Food & Animal Sciences), Vincent Cleveland (Molecular Biosciences & Bioengineering), Erin Hickey (Natural Resources & Environmental Management), Jordie Ocenar (Plant & Environmental Protection Sciences), Orville Baldos (Tropical Plant & Soil Sciences) and Michelle Isaacs (Administration).
+Congratulations to NREM’s Erin Hickey for winning the costume contest and MBBE’s Vincent Cleveland for the most creative concept in the Western-themed ice cream sculpting and decorating contest.

-Thank you to all who attended the bash, our contestants, and especially to those who donated to Lanakila Meals on Wheels.
-Big mahalos go out to Meadow Gold Dairies of Hawaii for its continuous support of CTAHR; SAPFB for funding a part of this event; special guests Dr. Lori Ideta and Rouel Velasco for serving as judges of the costume contest; Ryan Kurasaki and Charlie Nelson; the HNFAS and NREM departments; Ray Uchida of the Oahu Extension Office and Lito Cacho and Richard Fisher of Pearl City Urban Garden Center; and our ice cream scoopers.
-Lastly, thank you to the committee, scholarship recipients, ASAO, and everyone whose efforts made the 24th Annual Welcome Back Ice Cream Bash a success!
+Thank you to all who attended the bash, our contestants, and especially to those who donated to the SOFT Club.
+Big mahalos go out to Meadow Gold Dairies of Hawaii for its continuous support of CTAHR; Ryan Kurasaki and Charlie Nelson; Joannie Dobbs and the HNFAS and NREM departments for the usage of their facilities; Ray Uchida of the Oahu Extension Office and Lito Cacho and Richard Fisher of Pearl City Urban Garden Center for tent coverage; and our ice cream scoopers.
+Lastly, thank you to our co-emcees Angela Stein and Jay Gibson and the rest of the planning committee, scholarship recipients, ASAO, and everyone whose efforts made the 25th Annual Welcome Back Ice Cream Bash a success!

-After lunch, the group then headed to Maui Beach Hotel for some teambuilding activities facilitated by ASAO’s Lisa Kitagawa-Akagi to bond with one another and build their interpersonal and communication skills.
-Dinner followed, with an opportunity to head out to the Maui County Fair.
+After a healthy and delicious lunch, the group then headed back to Lihue for teambuilding activities facilitated by ASAO’s Lisa Kitagawa-Akagi to bond with one another and build their interpersonal and communication skills.
+One of the student participants, Arby Barone, then gave the group a short presentation on the background of Niihau, including a brief history, and plant and animal identification in preparation for the next day’s activities.

-Thank you to David Stoltzfus, Dario Bernacchi, and Mario Gaggero of Monsanto for hosting our visit to their facilities.
-Also, mahalo to SAPFB and ASAO for supporting our students to go to Maui.
-Lastly, thank you to the students who participated and made this experience meaningful for all the attendees.
+Thank you to Lyndsey Haraguchi-Nakayama and the Board of Directors of Ho’opulapula Haraguchi Rice Mill for hosting our visit to their farm.
+We also want to extend our gratitude to Roy Yamakawa, Kauai County Administration for reserving space for our teambuilding activities.
+In addition, mahalo to SAPFB and ASAO for supporting our students to go to Kauai.
+Lastly, thank you to the students who participated and made this experience meaningful for all the participants.

-Thank you to all who attended the career conference, ASAO and Dr. Traci Sylva for organizing the event, and the CTAHR Club for providing volunteers that day.
+Thank you to all who attended the career conference, scholarship recipients for volunteering, and ASAO, especially Felicia Geronimo, for organizing this event.
 Also, mahalo to DuPont Pioneer and Monsanto for providing refreshments.
-Lastly, we would especially like to thank the workshop presenters who came out that evening to share with our students what they do as well as pointers for working in the agriculture and environmental management resources careers.
+Lastly, a big thank you to the workshop presenters who came out that evening to share with our students what they do as well as pointers for working in agriculture and natural resource management careers.

 On Friday, December 7, 2012, over 150 CTAHR students, their families and friends, and CTAHR faculty and staff attended the CTAHR Convocation in the Campus Center Ballroom.
 This is the first time in ten years that the College has held a convocation ceremony for its graduating students.
 This intimate celebration, emceed by Mrs. Lisa Kitagawa-Akagi, began with congratulatory remarks from Dean Maria Gallo and CTAHR Alumni Association and Friends President Dr. Susan Miller.
 Our Fall 2012 student marshals Allyson Fujii (FAMR) and Jordan Oshiro (FSHN), selected for their academic achievements and high involvement in CTAHR, were then called to stage to be recognized.
 Afterwards, graduating students active in CTAHR-affiliated student organizations were acknowledged for their participation in these groups.
 The formal program then concluded with the individual recognition of 40 of our graduates.
 Following the program were refreshments and a chance for family, friends, and mentors to mingle with the graduating students.
 Congratulations to our graduating students for achieving such a milestone!
 Good luck in your future endeavors!